Fashion Designer Resume Guide + Tips + Example

 If you’re not sure how to write a cover letter, here’s a quick overview:

 - Opening paragraph — This is your sales pitch.
-Use your strongest skill and state why you want to work for this company.
+Use your strongest skill, such as creativity, trend awareness or attention to detail, and state why you want to work for this company.

 - Body paragraphs — Use one or two paragraphs to talk about your career, skills and why the company would benefit from hiring you.